jbitzerjr/PresCup_self_deploying/pc6-round1-team_shop-smart/README.md

 ## 🚀 Setup Instructions

-1. Open a terminal in this folder.
+1. Open a terminal in the challenge folder.
 2. Make the `init.sh` script executable:
    ```bash
    chmod +x init.sh